ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/orienteering/index.md

 7. Do the following:
     (a) Take part in three orienteering events.
 One of these must be a cross-country course.
         *Note to the Counselor: While orienteering is primarily an individual sport, BSA Youth Protection procedures call for using the buddy system.
 Requirement 7a can be completed by pairs or groups of Scouts.*
-    (b) After each event, write a report with (1) a copy of the master map and control description sheet, (2) a copy of the route you took on the course, (3) a discussion of how you could improve your time between control points, and (4) a list of your major weaknesses on this course .
+    (b) After each event, write a report with (1) a copy of the master map and control description sheet, (2) a copy of the route you took on the course, (3) a discussion of how you could improve your time between control points, and (4) a list of your major weaknesses on this course.
 Describe what you could do to improve.
 8. Do ONE of the following:
     (a) Set up a cross-country course that is at least 2,000 meters long with at least five control markers.
 Prepare the master map and control description sheet.
     (b) Set up a score orienteering course with at least 12 control points and a time limit of at least 60 minutes.
 Set point values for each control.
 Prepare the master map and control description sheet.